The American Plate Number Single Society

 Beginning in 1981, the post office started reducing the now 5-digit plate number to a single digit for each issue, generally starting with 1.
 Multiple plates used to print multiple colors could now be represented by single digits in each ink color used, such as 1111.

-Scott 2544A, $10.75 Express Mail stamp, Plate #P11111 showing a single digit for each color used in the printing process.
+Scott 2544A, $10.75 Express Mail stamp, plate #P11111 showing a single digit for each color used in the printing process.

 Plate numbers also began to be printed on the face of coil stamps, introducing a whole new collecting interest.
 Previously, plate numbers were trimmed away from coil stamps as part of the printing and coiling process.
 (Some examples of partial plate numbers appearing on poorly-centered older coil stamps can be found on the Examples pages.)

-Scott 2607, 23¢ First Class Presort stamp, Plate #1111 showing a single digit for each color used in the printing process.
+Scott 2607, 23¢ First Class Presort stamp, plate #1111 showing a single digit for each color used in the printing process.

 The American Plate Number Single Society was formally organized in 1976, although it traces its beginnings to 1952.
 APNSS originally got its start as an organization for collectors of postally used plate number singles.
 APNSS joined the APS as Affiliate #178 in 1988.